ksk98/RaccoonTheThird/README.md

 3. Assign a new `Commands.Abstractions.CommandInfo` object to field `info`, create the object with `Commands.Abstractions.CommandInfoBuilder`
 4. Alter the commands behavior to your needs by customizing other built in fields if necessary
 5. Add a new instance of created class in `Services.DiscordServices.CommandRelated.CommandService.java::loadCommands`.

+## Client-server communication
+Client connections are accepted inside `Services.ClientServices.ServerSocketManager`.
+All communication goes trough `Services.ClientServices.SocketIOServices.TrafficService`.
+If a class will send data to clients, it should request `Services.ClientServices.SocketIOServices.IOutboundTrafficServiceUtilityWrapper` from spring context and use it to either broadcast information to all authorized clients or send data to a particular connection.

+### Operation handling
+Both client and the server state intention of their requests with a key `operation` that contains an enum value of `SocketCommunication.SocketOperationIdentifiers` imported from [Raccoon Shared](https://github.com/ksk98/RacoonShared "Raccoon shared") library.
+Request handling is processed by the handler chain composed of classes that extend `IncomingDataHandlers.JSONOperationHandler`.
+If a handling class wishes to send back data it is required to include key `client_operation_id` along with its value if one is present in incoming JSONObject.
+Data can be sent to the client by obtaining connection from previously mentioned `IOutboundTrafficServiceUtilityWrapper` with `connection_id` that will be injected by the `TrafficService` into incoming JSONOBject.

+The handler chain is created in `Configuration.SocketCommunicationConfig::getTrafficHandlerChain` and used in `TrafficService`.
+It is setup by connecting handlers with their `setNext` method.
+Keep in mind that handlers that will likely be used the most should be placed in the beginning of the chain for better performance.